Teradata Statistics Histograms – A Short Introduction

 The estimation was about 5 Million rows with high confidence!

-This looks very strange to me, as the Optimizer should know (in my opinion) that none of the histograms has the selected value, the estimated cardinality should be 0.
+This appears peculiar to me as the Optimizer should know that none of the histograms contain the designated value.
+The projected cardinality must be zero.